Exercise and nutrition tips for 2021

 “A healthy lifestyle is not just eating well and exercising.
 Obtaining the proper amount of sleep is also important.
 Seven to eight hours per night is the recommended amount of sleep required to maintain good health.
 Having a consistent bed time helps with consistency in this area,” said Whiting.

 “The most difficult part of maintaining a healthy lifestyle is during times of stress.
-The holidays can be a huge time of stress for some.
+The holidays can be a huge time of stress for some and COVID-19 has added to that.
 Thus, it is important to have routines that are simple, easy to follow and maintain.
 Set attainable goals, and don’t get discouraged when things don’t go well; get up and try again,” said Whiting.